Getting Child And Spousal Support Right

 Helping You Resolve Maintenance Issues Amicably

 As with any other aspect of divorce, alimony and child support can be resolved without litigating.
-I have a strong record of helping my clients reach agreement on these matters through negotiation.
-I invite you to schedule a free consultation in which I can review your situation and provide a candid assessment of what you can expect in terms of child support and alimony.
-Call or use my online contact form to schedule a meeting.
+We have a strong record of helping our clients reach agreement on these matters through negotiation.
+We invite you to schedule a free consultation in which an attorney can review your situation and provide a candid assessment of what you can expect in terms of child support and alimony.
+Call or use the online contact form to schedule a meeting.